 "We declare the right of the people of Ireland to the ownership of Ireland, and to the unfettered control of Irish destinies, to be sovereign and indefeasible," the independence proclamation states.

 "Standing on that fundamental right and again asserting it in arms in the face of the world, we hereby proclaim the Irish republic as a Sovereign Independent State, and we pledge our lives and the lives of our comrades-in-arms to the cause of its freedom, of its welfare, and of its exaltation among the nations."

 The rebellion lasts for five days and results in the destruction of large portions of the city before it is crushed by the British military.
 Fifteen of the rebel leaders are arrested, summarily tried and sentenced to death.
 All 15 are executed by firing squad.

-Widely reviled during and after the failed rebellion, the dead men quickly become martyrs to the Irish, with their executions turning popular sentiment against the British.
+Though they were widely reviled during and after the failed rebellion, the dead rebel leaders quickly become martyrs to the Irish, with their executions turning popular sentiment against the British.

 Collins participates in the Easter Rising.
-He is captured and interned at Frongoch Prison Camp, Wales.
-In December he is released.
+He is captured and interned at Frongoch Prison Camp in Wales.
+He is released in December.